sdpteam35/SDP/README.md

 }
 ```

-In `//javafx directory`, put the path from root to your `javafx-sdk-19.0.2.1` folder.
+In `//javafx directory`, put the path from root to your `javafx-sdk-19.0.2.1/lib` folder.
+Be sure to add `*.jar` at the end of it.

 Put this in `launch.json`: